An updated version of these resources is coming in 2026.

-We're always looking to optimise this guide.
-So if you know of an awesome medical resource that's not listed below which you would like to recommend for the guide, please get in touch by emailing our Vice President (Education) via vpe@amss.org.au.
+We are always looking to improve and expand this list.
+If you know of an excellent medical resource that is not currently included, please get in touch with our Vice President (Education) at vpe@amss.org.au.

 Textbooks #

-Search clinical eBooks, eJournals, practice guidelines, patient handouts, and cases on a wide area of clinical medicine in a single unified search engine.
-Also provides access to the Australian Medicines Handbook via the "Drugs" tab.
+Search clinical eBooks, eJournals, practice guidelines, patient handouts, and cases in a single unified search engine.
+Also provides access to the Australian Medicines Handbook (AMH) via the "Drugs" tab.

 Guidelines #

-Check the eTG!
-Ever reliable, the Electronic Therapeutic Guidelines (eTG) comprehensively covers the up-to-date management of common disorders seen in clinical practise.
-The guidelines are independent, unbiased and are quotable in CBL and on the wards.
+Ever reliable, the Electronic Therapeutic Guidelines (eTG) comprehensively covers the up-to-date management of common disorders seen in clinical practice.

 The AMH is an independent (not supported by drug companies), evidence-based Australian website/textbook containing information on just about every drug an Australian doctor is likely to see.
 Access is available via CANVAS, on the Exam Course for year level.